teamjeaster/MatrixConfig/README.md

 # MatrixConfig
 ![Built with oxygen](https://badgen.net/badge/built%20with/oxygen/green) ![for matrix free](https://badgen.net/badge/for%20free%20matrix/4.7.10/green) ![and premium](https://badgen.net/badge/and%20premium%20matrix/4.7.10/green)

 **Warning: The free version of Matrix isn't updated anymore - the last free version was 4.7.10.
-You should use `checks-free.yml` for the free version.** Premium user?
+You should use `checks-free.yml` for the free version.
+Also, no, using the premium checks file won't get you premium features.** Premium user?
 See `checks-premium.yml`.

 The optimized config for Matrix Anticheat.